-Jennifer Windstein has recently joined the Physician Assistant program here at PCOM
+Jennifer Windstein joined the Physician Assistant program here at PCOM in April 2010.

-in April 2010.
-She is a 2005 graduate of the Wagner College Physician Assistant Program
+She is a 2005 graduate of the Wagner College Physician Assistant Program in Staten

-in Staten Island, New York where she received her Bachelor of Science and Physician
+Island, New York where she received her Bachelor of Science and Physician Assistant

-Assistant Certificate.
-Upon graduating from PA school, Jennifer obtained a position
+Certificate.
+Upon graduating from PA school, Jennifer obtained a position at a private

-at a private gastroenterology office in northern New Jersey while pursuing her Master
+gastroenterology office in northern New Jersey while pursuing her Master of Science

-of Science in Physician Assistant Studies at Wagner Colleger with a concentration
+in Physician Assistant Studies at Wagner College with a concentration in education.

-in education.
-She then went on to work for the next three and a half years at a private
+She then went on to work for the next three and a half years at a private family practice

-family practice in Staten Island before coming to the Philadelphia area.
-While working
+in Staten Island before coming to the Philadelphia area.
+While working in family

-in family practice she was a preceptor for PA students and worked as an adjunct professor
+practice she was a preceptor for PA students and worked as an adjunct professor at

-at Wagner College's PA program in the general medicine course.
+Wagner College's PA program in the general medicine course.
 She has also worked in